 Q: When should I start training my Doberman puppy?

-A: You will want to start training your Doberman puppy when it’s between 6 and 12 weeks old.
+A: You can start training your Doberman puppy when they're between 6 and 12 weeks old.

 Q: Are Dobermans easy to train?

 A: In some ways, Dobermans are easy to train—they’re smart and hard-working dogs, who respond well to rewards—but it's important that they understand who the boss is (aka you).

 Q: How long does it take to train a Doberman?